Yegor-men/Yegor-men/README.md

 # My projects

 ## Currently working on:
+- [Scale Invariant Probabilistic Neurons](https://github.com/Yegor-men/Scale-Invariant-Probabilistic-Neurons) - A silly test on scale invariant networks (a state of criticality).
+Done by having the synapse strength represent the probability that the postsynaptic neuron j fires given that the presynaptic neuron fires.
 - [Sinlge Lifetime Learning (SLL)](https://github.com/Yegor-men/SLL) - Models which train in a single lifetime (SNNs, RTRL/e-prop, R-STDP, etc.)

 ## On hold / soon to start: